Ben-JClark/asynchronous-website/README.md

 ### Connecting phpMyAdmin to the website

-In the file connect.php located in the repository code/php/connect.php enter your credentails, if you don't know what they are just leave the default entries
+In the file /opt/lampp/htdocs/asynchronous-website/code/php/connect.php enter your credentails, if you don't know what they are just leave the default entries

 - $dsn = "mysql:host=localhost;dbname=322";